Anarchism in Croatia: Anarchism in Yugoslav Croatia

-Individual anarchists continued to agitate in Croatia, with some becoming involved in the anti-fascist resistance movements during the Spanish Civil War and World War II in Yugoslavia, with anarchist partisans being particularly prominent in the area of Rovinj.
+Individual anarchists continued to agitate in Croatia, with some becoming involved in the anti-fascist resistance movements during the Spanish Civil War (see Yugoslav volunteers in the Spanish Civil War) and World War II in Yugoslavia, with anarchist partisans being particularly prominent in the area of Rovinj.
 However, the command of the League of Communists over the partisan movement, followed by its subsequent rise to power in Yugoslavia and the constitution of the Socialist Republic of Croatia, led to the suppression of any remaining anarchist and left-communist tendencies.

 The newly established government of the Socialist Federal Republic of Yugoslavia began implementing a limited form of workers' socialist self-management, directed by workers' councils.
 However, these were in practice still under the control of the state bureaucracy, which in some cases even introduced a market economy.
 As unemployment continued to rise, people began to demand a more genuine form of workers' self-management, culminating in the 1968 student demonstrations.

 Following the death of Josip Broz Tito, a performative anarchist group formed in Zagreb during the 1980s.
 Initially nameless, it later changed its names several times, some of which included: Train Toilet Band, Svarun and Autonomija.
 This group mostly held limited performances and "empty demonstrations", in which members ridiculed politics by giving silent speeches and handing out black leaflets.
 The group eventually disbanded around the time of the breakup of Yugoslavia.